dalandadan/Challenge_01-three-column-preview-card/README.md

 ### Conclusion

-Overall I managed to accomplish the task and be able to make a responsive 3-column preview card component that have an interactive hover state.
+Even though my code is not that clean, overall I managed to accomplish the task and be able to make a responsive 3-column preview card component that have an interactive hover state.

 ## Author